 Wetlands are regions saturated with groundwater that play a significant role in sustaining vegetation cover.
 The coastal and wetland ecosystems are thus vital in sustaining the food chain as they replenish water sources and avail minerals and nutrients for primary producers (green and flowering plants), essential for maintaining plant and animal biodiversity.
 Also, when coastal ecosystems are protected, they aid in controlling marine overfishing and protect coral reefs.

 5. Sensitization and awareness creation

-People need to be educated on how their daily practices put a strain on the scarce natural resources and their individual contributions to the depletion of natural resources.
+People must be educated on how their daily practices put a strain on scarce natural resources, as well as their individual contributions to resource depletion.
 The main purpose of creating awareness would be to encourage people to preserve and restore the natural environment by getting involved in conservation efforts.